Top 20 Hand Luggage Essentials

 6. Hand sanitiser

-It’s always good to have hand sanitiser with you while travelling, but especially during COVID-19 times.
+It’s always good to have hand sanitiser with you while travelling, but especially since the pandemic times.
 However, make sure you buy the right kind of sanitiser.
 An anti-bacterial disinfectant does not help against the virus.
 Ensure that your hand sanitiser contains at least 60% ethanol.
 You can put your hand disinfectant in your liquid container.

 7. An extra pair of socks